-- 3.1 It was agreed by Cabinet in November 2022 that regular public reporting on the Council's ongoing response to Government intervention was essential to ensure transparency and accountability. - 3.2 These reports are submitted to Scrutiny Committee first to provide the opportunity for comment to Cabinet.

-- 3.3 It is now almost two years since Commissioners were appointed by the Secretary of State.
+- 3.1 It was agreed by Cabinet in November 2022 that regular public reporting on the Council's ongoing response to Government intervention was essential to ensure transparency and accountability. - 3.2 These reports are submitted to Scrutiny Committee first to provide the opportunity for comment to Cabinet. - 3.3 It is now almost two years since Commissioners were appointed by the Secretary of State.
 During that time the Council has had the opportunity to discuss with Commissioners the extent of the challenges it faces. - 3.4 The Commissioner team changed earlier this year with the appointment of Gerard Curran and Denise Murray in May 2023, replacing Max Caller and Margaret Lee.
 Gavin Jones remains as a commissioner and has been appointed as the Lead Commissioner.
-In May the Council changed administration and the new Leader of the Council attends the monthly Improvement and Recovery Boards with Commissioners, the Chief Executive and senior managers. - 3.5 Senior level appointments have created more of a sense of stability and an ability to oversee a refreshed corporate approach to financial planning, improvement and recovery. - 3.6 Commissioners' submit regular reports to the Secretary of State, the latest of which was published on 14 September. - 3.7 Following the last report to Scrutiny, Commissioners' commented in the subsequent report to Cabinet that:
+In May the Council changed administration and the new Leader of the Council attends the monthly Improvement and Recovery Boards with Commissioners, the Chief Executive and senior managers. - 3.5 Senior level appointments have created more of a sense of stability and an ability to oversee a refreshed corporate approach to financial planning, improvement and recovery. - 3.6 Commissioners submit regular reports to the Secretary of State, the latest of which was published on 14 September 2023. - 3.7 Commissioners commented on the last report to Cabinet in June that: